 Coffs Coast Wildlife Sanctuary aims to inspire visitors to care for marine environments through unique experiences and education.

-Coffs Coast Wildlife Sanctuary is privileged to care for the amazing marine animal ambassadors that call the sanctuary home and share them with visitors.
-The Sanctuary rescues and rehabilitates hundreds of sick and injured marine animals each year, and releasing them back to their natural ocean homes.
+Coffs Coast Wildlife Sanctuary is privileged to care for the amazing marine animal ambassadors who call the sanctuary home and share them with visitors.
+The Sanctuary rescues and rehabilitates hundreds of sick and injured marine animals each year, and releases them back to their natural ocean homes.

-The Sanctuary aims educate and inspire the next generation to change their behaviour through unique, hands-on education programs.
-School children of all ages interact with our animals in lessons they will remember forever.
+The Sanctuary aims to educate and inspire the next generation to change their behaviour through unique, hands-on education programs.
+Schoolchildren of all ages interact with our animals in lessons they will remember forever.

 Allows a person's carer free entry into participating venues and events